Ilia Mondoy

 While we are in negotiations, bargaining team members will be hosting informal union meetings with WSNA members.
 “Sip and Chats” will occur every Thursday from 2000-2100 while we are in negotiations.
 Click the button to join via Microsoft Teams or call in (206) 485-2614; Passcode: 44078739# to join.

-If you want to make sure your unit stays in the loop during negotiations and support our bargaining team, consider joining our Contract Action Team!
+If you want to make sure your unit stays in the loop during negotiations and supports our bargaining team, consider joining our Contract Action Team!
 You’ll be added to a group of nurses across the hospital that coordinate actions and ensure every nurse knows what’s happening at bargaining.

 For more information, reach out to a member of the bargaining team or WSNA Organizer Grace at glamonte@wsna.org/206-553-9794